On the independent set sequence of a tree: Proofs

-To make the analysis rigorous, we break $[0,n]$ into finitely many equal intervals, and for each $k$ and $t$ we upper bound the various terms that comprise $f(n,k,t)$ (and lower bound $\binom{n-k+1}{k}, \binom{n-k}{k}$) in terms of the upper and lower endpoints of the intervals in which $k$ and $t$ lie.
-This reduces the computation to a finite one.
+We break $[0,n]$ into finitely many equal intervals, and for each $k$ and $t$ we upper bound the various terms that comprise $f(n,k,t)$ (and lower bound $\binom{n-k+1}{k}$) in terms of the upper and lower endpoints of the intervals in which $k$ and $t$ lie.
+This reduces the verification of (\ref{eq-inc-goal}) to a finite computation.

-We start with the analysis for Theorem \ref{thm-random-tree-inc-head}, by analyzing (\ref{f-sum}) for $k \leq \bestinc n$ and $t \leq k+1$ (the range of values relevant for that theorem).
-Note that in proving Theorem \ref{thm-random-tree-inc-head} we may assume $k \geq n/10$ (since we already know, from Theorem \ref{thm-increasing-head}, that a.a.s. the independent set sequence of the random tree is increasing up to $0.108n$).
-Similarly for Theorem \ref{thm-random-tree-dec-tail} we may assume $k \leq 0.362n$.